skydockAI/skydock_ai_suite/help/instruction_for_azure_openai.md

 ```

 ## Notes:
-- GPT Vision only works with GPT-4-Turbo model.
+- GPT Vision only works with GPT-4-Turbo or GPT-4o model.
 You must use an equivalent model from Azure OpenAI for GPT Vision to work.